-There are two maternity schemes in operation for teachers:
+There are two maternity schemes in operation for support staff in schools:

-- The Statutory Maternity Scheme which is funded through the government but operated through DSAT; - The Contractual Maternity Scheme which applies to teachers and includes the provisions within the burgundy book.
+- The Statutory Maternity Scheme which is funded through the government but operated through your employer; - The Contractual Maternity Scheme which applies to DSAT employees

 You may be entitled to the provisions of one or both of these schemes although in practice some of the entitlements may overlap.
 The table on the following page will help you to work out what your entitlements will be.